ADSK Investors Have Opportunity to Lead Autodesk, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 24, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Autodesk, Inc. ("Autodesk" or the "Company") (NASDAQ: ADSK).
+BENSALEM, Pa., May 28, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Autodesk, Inc. ("Autodesk" or the "Company") (NASDAQ: ADSK).

 Class Period: June 1, 2023 – April 16, 2024